ruben-sprengel/ruben-sprengel/README.md

-Hello, I’m @ruben-sprengel
+# Hi,

+my name Ruben Sprengel.

-i am a Full Stack Developer (Python, JS/TS) with a strong expertise in DevOps, DevSecOps, IT Security and Scrum.
+I am a Full Stack Developer from Germany with additionally a strong experties in DevOps, DevSecOps, IT Security, Data Engineering and Scrum.

-Get more information about me at my personal website (tbd).
+I love to solve problems, help other people and to learn new stuff.